Alexander Romanov (ice hockey, born 2000)

-Alexander Stanislavovich Romanov (Александр Станиславович Романов; born 6 January 2000) is a Russian professional ice hockey defenceman for the New York Islanders of the National Hockey League (NHL).
-Romanov was selected by the Montreal Canadiens with the 38th overall pick in the 2018 NHL Entry Draft.
+Alexander Stanislavovich Romanov (Александр Станиславович Романов; born 6 January 2000) is a Russian professional ice hockey player who is a defenceman for the New York Islanders of the National Hockey League (NHL).
+He was selected in the second round, 38th overall, by the Montreal Canadiens in the 2018 NHL entry draft.

 Playing career

-After two seasons playing in the KHL, Romanov was signed to a three-year, entry-level contract by the Montreal Canadiens on 13 July 2020.
+After two seasons playing in the Kontinental Hockey League (KHL), Romanov was signed to a three-year, entry-level contract by the Montreal Canadiens on 13 July 2020.
 Making his debut with the team for the COVID-shortened 2020–21 season, Romanov played in 54 of 56 regular season games.
-However, he took to the ice in only four of the 22 games in the Canadiens' deep playoff run to the 2021 Stanley Cup Finals.
-On 5 July 2021, he became the youngest defenseman in Canadiens history to score a goal in the Stanley Cup Finals.
+However, he took to the ice in only four of the 22 games in the Canadiens' deep playoff run to the 2021 Stanley Cup Final.
+On 5 July 2021, he became the youngest defenceman in Canadiens history to score a goal in the Stanley Cup Final.

-On 7 July 2022, during the 2022 NHL Entry Draft, Romanov was traded by the Canadiens, along with a fourth-round pick, to the New York Islanders in exchange for a first-round pick (13th overall).
+On 7 July 2022, during the 2022 NHL entry draft, Romanov was traded by the Canadiens, along with a fourth-round pick, to the New York Islanders in exchange for a first-round pick (13th overall).
 Canadiens general manager Kent Hughes said it was "very difficult" to trade Romanov, but that it was a necessary step in a series of trades to acquire centreman Kirby Dach from the Chicago Blackhawks.

+On 1 July 2025, Romanov signed an eight-year, $50 million contract with the Islanders.

 International play

-Romanov represented Russia at the 2019 IIHF World Junior Championship in Vancouver and Victoria, British Columbia, Canada.
+Romanov represented Russia junior team at the 2019 World Junior Championships.
 He finished with one goal and seven assists, anchoring the Russian defence en route to a bronze medal.
 Romanov was named the best defenceman of the tournament by the IIHF Directorate and was voted to the All-Star team.

 Personal life

-Romanov's maternal grandfather is Zinetula Bilyaletdinov, who played for the Soviet national team from 1974 to 1987 and coached the Russian national ice hockey team from 2011 to 2014.
-His father is former KHL player Stanislav Nikolaevich Romanov.
+Romanov's maternal grandfather is Zinetula Bilyaletdinov, who played for the Soviet Union national team from 1974 to 1987 and coached the Russia men's team from 2011 to 2014.
+His father is former KHL player Stanislav Romanov.

 In October 2020, Romanov married longtime girlfriend and former rhythmic gymnast Sofia Krasovskaya.

-In February 2023, Romanov and his wife Sofia welcomed their first child, a baby girl.
+Romanov and his wife have one daughter.